the-P1neapple/AtlasOSInstallCheck/README.md

 Huge thanks to the AME and Atlas OS team for their amazing work to unbloat Windows and make it more private.
 - [Atlas OS](altasos.net)
 - [AME Wizard](ameliorated.io)
+- Credit to the Atlas OS team for the RunAsTI.cmd script